Sector14/cougar-util/README.md

 You can now use Foxy to compile any TMJ/TMM file and find the corresponding bin file in the virtual store.
-Generate a bin file for each TMJ game profile you wish to use, transfer to Linux and then you can use the cougar-util (once supported) to upload and switch between profiles.
+Generate a bin file for each TMJ game profile you wish to use, transfer to Linux and then you can use the cougar-util with the "-t" option to upload and switch between profiles.